bli-cyber/My-Proxmox-HomeLab/README.md

 From there, I was able to start off and create my very own LXC!
 I learned an LXC is a lightweight linux container that can isoloate apps, which can improve efficeincy compared to an actual VM.
 A VM (virtual machine) is a literal virtual computer that acts as a separate computer, where there can be multiple choices of OSes to choose from.
 In this case, I created an LXC purely for fileshare management and a VM to host all my media - which would include docker instances that will run in the background for automation.

 Firstly, we create an LXC...
-I've made it extremely light weight with 1 core and 1Gb of memory since this is only meant for fileshare purposes.
+This LXC will be using the Ubuntu 24.04 CT template.
+I've made it extremely light weight with 1 core and 1Gb of memory since this is only meant for fileshare purposes and used my NVMe SSD as the boot disk (it was only 32Gb).
+For the network portion, I chose dynamic for now so my router can automatically assign a random private IP to the LXC.
 I also mounted the HDD that I want to use as storage to a specific file (in this case it would be /data), where I would then install Samba (SMB - Server Message Block) to complete all the fileshare for me.

 When creating a new instance, always do the following code:
 ```